hannadrehman/react-production/server/README.md

 doing this will create a `dist` folder in the application root which will contain a built `nodejs` application redy to deploy with its own `package.json` install node modules and run the app.

+### Unit Testing

+we are using jets unit testing javascript. you can write unit test cases for each javascript module (in ES6, commonJS a module is simply a javascript file .js ). to test any module just create the same filename with .`spec.js`  at the end. for example `api.service.js` => `api.service.spec.js`

+tests can be run in 2 modes.

+1. watch mode => where you can make changes to test files and on save all the jest tests will re run.
+2. complete mode => where you start the tests and it runs to completion. no file changes are monitored in this mode.

+**npm scripts**

+- `npm run test:watch` runs the tests in watch mode. it provides some cli options which you can play with
+- `npm run test` runs tests without watch mode. these are simplte run to completion tests.

 **important**
 to run the built application it needs following environment variables